-- 1. Push the TRIG MENU button to see the Trigger menu. - 2.
-Push F1 to select Video for the Type option. - 3.
+1. Push the TRIG MENU button to see the Trigger menu.

+- 2. Push F1 to select Video for the Type option. - 3.
 Push the Source option button to select CH1; push the Polarity option button to select Normal; push the Standard option button to select NTSC. - 4.
 Push the Sync option button to select Odd Field, Even Field or All Fields. - 5.
-Push the Trigger Level button to adjust the trigger level and stabilize video signals. - 6.
-Push the horizontal TIME/DIV and the Vertical Position keys to display on the screen a complete video signal triggering on a video field.
+Turn the Trigger Level knob to adjust the trigger level and stabilize video signals. - 6.
+Turn the horizontal SEC/DIV and the Vertical Position knobs to display on the screen a complete video signal triggering on a video field.